parkjinman98/Manual/src/body.md

 # Introduction
 Mobilint® Model Compiler (i.e., Compiler) is a tool that converts models from deep learning frameworks (ONNX, PyTorch, Keras, TensorFlow, etc...) into Mobilint® Model eXeCUtable (i.e., MXQ), a format executable by Mobilint® Neural Processing Unit (NPU).
-This is the manual for the qubee, Mobilint's SDK.
-In this manual, you can leran how to use the SDK, what kind of frameworks does it support, etc. A set of functions that can be used to interact with the SDK will be given below.
+This is the manual for the @<b>qubee@</b>, Mobilint's SDK.
+In this manual, you can leran how to use it, what kind of frameworks does it support, and etc. A set of functions that can be used to interact with the SDK will be given below.

 @<img:media/component.svg;0.5;SDK Components>

- Input to the SDK is a trained deep learning model, its input shape, and calibration data.
-SDK will return MXQ (compiled model) as an output.
+Inputs to qubee are a trained deep learning model, its input shape, and calibration data.
+It will return MXQ (compiled model) as an output.

 @<img:media/qubee.jpg;0.75;Input and output of qubee>